 📰 February 15, 2018 08:30 — RenovaCare, Inc., (RCAR), announced positive outcomes from its pre-submission meeting with the United States Food and Drug Administration (FDA) regarding the RenovaCare SkinGun™ and CellMist™ System for isolating and spraying a patient’s own stem cells onto burns and wounds for rapid self-healing. —BusinessWire

-The skin cell gun, also known as the skin gun or SkinGun, along with related cell isolation methodologies, were acquired by RenovaCare, Inc. in 2013.
+The skin cell gun, now known as the SkinGun, along with related cell isolation methodologies, were acquired by RenovaCare, Inc. in 2013.
 The company continues to develop the technology and treatment protocol for commercial distribution, under the brand names SkinGun and CellMist System respectively.

 - Skin-cell spray gun drastically cuts healing time for burns. medicalxpress.com